- Associate Professor, Romance Languages and Comparative Literature

 - M.A.
 Comparative Literature (Russian, English) Purdue University

-- Doctorate (Laurea) Foreign Languages and Literatures (Russian, English) Universita’ del Sacro Cuore di Milano
+- Laurea (summa cum laude) Foreign Languages and Literatures (Russian, English) Universita’ del Sacro Cuore di Milano